jameswilson/ckeditor_image2/README.md

     ensure the Image2 plugin is enabled in your editor profile(s) in one of the following ways:

-    * Wysiwyg API module: Enable the Image plugin in the Wysiwyg profile settings and the Enhanced Image2 plugin will be used automatically.
-      See notes below about proper configuration of the WYSIWYG Filter.
+    * Wysiwyg API module: Enable both the Image and Image2 plugin (checkboxes) in the Wysiwyg profile settings.
+The Enhanced Image2 plugin will be used automatically to replace the original Image plugin. *See notes below about proper configuration of the WYSIWYG Filter.*
     * CKEditor module: Enable the Enhanced Image2 widget plugin (checkbox) under the "Editor Appearance" section of the CKEditor profile config screen.